Mayer: Violin Sonatas

 (Staatsbibliothek zu Berlin – Preußischer Kulturbesitz, Musikabteilung mit Mendelssohn-Archiv.)

-Sonata in A minor for Violin and Piano, opus 18
+Sonata in A Minor for Violin and Piano, opus 18

 published by Bote & Bock, Berlin, 1864

-Anne-Lise Longuemare, piano
+Aleksandra Maslovaric, violin & Anne‑Lise Longuemare, piano

 Recorded by Leslie Ann Jones